 Are you facing a trial today?
 Are you being asked or tempted to follow the world’s ways instead of God’s?
-Are you weary in the work that you’ve been called to do?
+Are you weary of the work that you’ve been called to do?
 Then this is the perfect time to reach out to another believer.
 Connect with a sister in Christ.
 Pray with a friend; pray for a friend.
 Lean on those trusted few in your circle and draw strength from their faith.

 If you don’t have a Shiphrah or a Puah in your life, ask God for one.
 Ask God for someone to walk beside you as you follow His plans and complete His mission.
-Petition Him for a sister who will push you to revere God above everything else, who will help you lay down your life for the sake of others, like Shiphrah and Puah did for the Hebrew boys, and ultimately like Christ did for you.
+Petition Him for a sister who will push you to revere God above everything else, who will help you lay down your life for the sake of others, as Shiphrah and Puah did for the Hebrew boys, and ultimately as Christ did for you.
 And believe with confidence that the Lord will provide you with exactly what — and whom — you need.

 This was an excerpt from our latest book, Women of Courage: a Forty-Day Devotional!
 We are so excited to share this book with you, and we want it in your hands ASAP.